How do I keep up to date on your latest releases?

 "Standalone" is an industry term for a book that is not part of a series.
 In other words, you won't see these characters again.

-My newest standalone novel, TEAR ME APART, comes out August 28.
+As I mentioned above, my newest standalone novel, TEAR ME APART, came out in 2018.
 It's the story of a young downhill skiing phenom and Olympic hopeful named Mindy Wright.
 After horrifically breaking her leg, Mindy is rushed to surgery and doctors discover she has an aggressive form of leukemia.
 A stem cell transplant is her only hope.
 When Mindy's parents are tested to help their daughter's treatment, they make a terrifying discovery: Mindy is not their daughter.

 And now you're hosting A Television series called "A WORD ON WORDS."
 WHA???